modulargaming/kohana-3.0/README.md

 Now browse to `yourdomain.com` and you should see the **Home Page**.

-> You will need to set your user to have the role 'Admin'.
+> You will need to set your user to have the role 'admin'.

+> You will need to update the .htaccess to refer to the correct location of the folder containing Modular Gaming.